 Career opportunities in occupational therapy are steadily increasing.
 Develop the critical skills you’ll need to join this growing healthcare profession with an Occupational Therapy Doctorate (OTD) from Northern Arizona University.

 Northern Arizona University is the first public university in the state to establish an OTD program.
 This intensive, entry-level OTD program features up to six months of fieldwork plus an individualized 16 week residency to prepare for advanced roles in occupational therapy.
 Upon graduation, you’ll be prepared to work with clients across all stages of life in a wide range of settings.

-The OTD program will be based at the 28-acre Phoenix Biomedical Campus, where you’ll have access to cutting-edge technology, facilities, and labs.
+The OTD program is based at the 30-acre Phoenix Biomedical Campus, where students have access to cutting-edge technology, facilities, and labs.